 Power Conversion Efficiency

-Diode lasers can reach high electrical-to-optical efficiencies – typically of the order of 50%, sometimes even above 60%.
-(There are development programs on the way to push efficiencies of high-power laser diodes above 70%.)
+Diode lasers can reach high electrical-to-optical efficiencies – typically of the order of 50%, sometimes above 60% or even above 70% .
+At reduced operation temperatures, even around 80% are possible .
 The efficiency is usually limited by factors such as the electrical resistance, carrier leakage, scattering, absorption (particularly in doped regions), and spontaneous emission.
 Particularly high efficiencies are achieved with laser diodes emitting e.g. around 940–980 nm (as used e.g. for pumping ytterbium-doped high-power fiber devices), whereas 808-nm diodes are somewhat less efficient.

 Beam Quality and Beam Shaping